akiraz2/yii2-blog/README.md

         //....
     ],
   ```

+**How to change captcha in Comments**

+Not yet...
+If you are using Recaptcha2 in your project with my yii2-blog, please PR me!
+By default, we use [Math captcha](https://github.com/lesha724/yii2-math-captcha)

 ## TODO

 * refactoring code (specially BlogCategory, BlogTag)
-* create widgets
+* create widgets (for backend and frontend)
-* translate to languages
+* translate to many popular languages
+* create multilang models
 * change default design and styles for frontend blog
+* add config Captcha

 ## Support